o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 1. In **O3DE Editor**, from the **Tools** menu, choose **Console Variables**.
 1. In Console Variables editor, set the `ed_enableDPE` flag to true.

-Alternatively, if you want the flag to be automatically enabled when O3DE Editor starts, you can create a settings registry file called `dpe.editor.setreg` with the following contents:
+Alternatively, if you want the flag to be automatically enabled when O3DE Editor starts, you can create a settings registry file with the following contents:

 ```json
 {